-- Maximum daily effluent limit means the highest allowable daily discharge.
+Maximum daily effluent limit means the highest allowable daily discharge.
 The daily discharge means the discharge of a pollutant measured during a calendar day.
-The daily discharge is the average measurement of the pollutant over the day; this does not apply to pH. - b.
-Or other equivalent method with the same reporting level. - The Permittee shall ensure laboratory results comply with the quantitation level (QL) specified in the table.
+The daily discharge is the average measurement of the pollutant over the day; this does not apply to pH.

+The Permittee shall ensure laboratory results comply with the quantitation level (QL) specified in the table.
 However, if an alternate method from 40 CFR Part 136 is sufficient to produce measurable results in the sample, the Permittee may use that method for analysis.
-If the Permittee uses an alternative method it must report the test method and QL on the DMR.
-If the Permittee is unable to obtain the required QL due to matrix effects, the Permittee must report the matrix-specific method detection level (MDL) and QL on the DMR. - d.
-1/quarter means at least one sample taken each quarter, e.g., Q1 = Jan 1 March 31, Q2 = April 1 June 30. - e Permittees shall use either a calibrated pH meter consistent with EPA 9040 or an approved state method. - Permittees who discharge to a waterbody 303(d)-listed (Category 5) for sediment quality shall sample the discharge for TSS. - Site-specific effluent limitation will be assigned at the time of permit coverage. - h.
-Based on a pH of 7.0. - A numeric effluent limit does not apply, but Permittees must sample according to Table 6.
+If the Permittee uses an alternative method it must report the test method and QL on the discharge monitoring report.
+If the Permittee is unable to obtain the required QL due to matrix effects, the Permittee must report the matrix-specific method detection level (MDL) and QL on the DMR.
+The permittee must also upload the QA/QC documentation from the lab on the QL development.

+d.
+1/quarter means at least one sample taken each quarter, e.g., Q1 = Jan 1 - March 31st, Q2 = April 1 - June 30th

+- e Permittees shall use either a calibrated pH meter consistent with EPA 9040 or an approved state method. - Permittees who discharge to a 303(d)-listed waterbody (Category 5) for sediment quality shall sample discharge for TSS. - Site-specific effluent limitation will be assigned at the time of permit coverage. - A numeric effluent limit does not apply, but Permittees must sample according to Table 6.
 In addition, the following mandatory BMPs shall be incorporated into the SWPPP and implemented; the Permittee must: - Use all known, available and reasonable methods to prevent rodents, birds, and other animals from feeding/nesting/roosting at the facility.
-Nothing in this section shall be construed as allowing violations of any applicable federal, state or local statutes, ordinances, or regulations including the Migratory Bird Treaty Act. - Perform at least one annual dry weather inspection of the stormwater system to identify and eliminate sanitary sewer cross-connections. - Install structural source control BMPs to address on-site activities and sources that could cause bacterial contamination (e.g., dumpsters, compost piles, food waste, and animal products). - Implement operational source control BMPs to prevent bacterial contamination from any known sources of fecal coliform bacteria (e.g., animal waste).

-- 5) Conduct additional bacteria-related sampling and/or BMPs, if ordered by Ecology on a case-by-case basis. - The effluent limit for a Permittee who discharges to a freshwater body 303(d)-listed for pH is: Between 6.0 and 8.5, if the 303(d)-listing is for high pH only; Between 6.5 and 9.0, if the 303(d)-listing is for low pH only; and Between 6.5 and 8.5 if the 303(d)-listing is for both low and high pH.
+Nothing in this section shall be construed as allowing violations of any applicable federal, state or local statutes, ordinances, or regulations including the Migratory Bird Treaty Act. - Perform at least one annual dry weather inspection of the stormwater system to identify and eliminate sanitary sewer cross-connections: - Install structural source control BMPs to address on-site activities and sources that could cause bacterial contamination (e.g., dumpsters, compost piles, food waste, animal products): - 4) Implement operational source control BMPs to prevent bacterial contamination from any known sources of fecal coliform bacteria (e.g., animal waste); - 5) Conduct additional bacteria-related sampling and/or BMPs, if ordered by Ecology on a case-by-case basis. - The effluent limit for a Permittee who discharges to a freshwater body 303(d)-listed for pH is: Between 6.0 and 8.5, if the 303(d)-listing is for high pH only; Between 6.5 and 9.0, if the 303(d)-listing is for low pH only; and Between 6.5 and 8.5 if the 303(d)-listing is for both low and high pH.
 All pH effluent limits are applied end-of-pipe. - 2.
 Permittees discharging to a Puget Sound Sediment Cleanup Site, either directly or indirectly through a stormwater drainage system, shall comply with this section: - a.
-Permittees shall sample the discharge for Total Suspended Solids (TSS) in accordance with Table 7. - b.
-If the waterbody is listed within Category 5 (sediment medium) where the outfall discharges to the waterbody, the discharge is subject to the TSS numeric effluent limit in S6.C.1.c and Table 6. - c.
+Permittees shall sample the discharge for total suspended solids (TSS) in accordance with Table 7. - b.
+If the waterbody is listed within Category 5 (sediment medium) where the outfall discharges to the waterbody, the discharge is subject to the TSS numeric effluent limit in Table 6. - c.
 If the waterbody is not listed within Category 5 (sediment medium) where the outfall discharges to the waterbody, the discharge is subject to the TSS benchmark in Table 7.
-If the discharge is subject to more than one TSS benchmark value, the lower benchmark supersedes the higher one.
-Beginning January 1, 2017, if a discharge exceeds the TSS benchmark, the Permittee shall comply with Condition S8.
+If a discharge exceeds the TSS benchmark, the Permittee shall comply with Condition S8.